Sarah Jessica Parker Almost Lost Her Carrie Necklace in Real Life

-The Sex and the City fans were out in full force and taking plenty of selfies at Vulture Festival as New York magazine editor-in-chief Adam Moss talked to her about her career.
-But nothing got them more emotional than when she said her most prized possession from the set of the show was the famous Carrie nameplate necklace.
+The Sex and the City fans were out in full force and taking plenty of selfies at Vulture Festival as New York magazine editor-in-chief Adam Moss talked to Sarah Jessica Parker about her career.
+But nothing got the fans more emotional than when Parker said her most prized possession from the set of the show was the famous Carrie nameplate necklace.

 “I have the Carrie necklace still,” she said when asked what she kept from the set, eliciting a huge “Awww” from the crowd.
 “I love it and it’s tucked away somewhere safe.”